 - Need to maintain safe navigability of the U.S. river system.
-There are over twelve thousand miles of commercially navigable inland waterways that move more than 566 million tons of commercial goods annually.
-Transportation by barge requires less energy, and therefore is both better for the environment and costs less to move cargo than transportation by airplane, railcar or truck.
+There are over 12,000 miles of commercially navigable inland waterways that move more than 566 million tons of commercial goods annually.
+Transportation by barge requires less energy, and therefore is both better for the environment and a more cost efficient way to move cargo than transportation by airplane, railcar or truck.
 Many industries rely on safe navigability of U.S. inland waterways as a primary means to transport goods and commodities such as coal, chemicals, petroleum, minerals, stones, metals and agricultural products.
 Natural sedimentation and other circumstances require that the inland waterway system be periodically dredged so that it can be used as intended.
 The Corps recognizes the need to maintain the safe navigability of U.S. waterways.
-The annual bid market for rivers and lakes dredging over the prior three years averaged \$109 million. - Domestic and international energy transportation.
+The annual bid market for rivers and lakes dredging over the prior three years averaged \$71 million. - Domestic and international energy transportation.
 The growth in demand for transportation of energy worldwide has driven the need for dredging to support new terminals, harbors, channels and pipelines.
 In addition, several Liquefied Natural Gas ("LNG"), petrochemical and crude oil projects are creating the need for port development in support of energy exports.
-During 2018, the Company was awarded a project to widen the La Quinta Channel turning basin.
-The significant drop in crude oil prices during recent years may lead to a slowdown in the development of LNG export plants; however, the Company continues to expect that future global energy demand will necessitate improvements in the infrastructure base around sources of rich resources and in countries that import or export global energy. - Middle East market.
-Over the past ten years, the Middle East has been a strong market for dredging services.
-With substantial income from oil revenues and significant real estate development, these countries have been undergoing extensive infrastructure expansion.
-Historically lower oil prices and the contraction in Middle East commercial and real estate development have slowed the rate of the region's infrastructure development in recent years.
-Despite the decline in recent years, urban development continues to drive the need for land reclamation in the Middle East.
+The significant drop in crude oil prices during recent years may lead to a slowdown in the development of LNG export plants; however, the Company continues to expect that future global energy demand will necessitate improvements in the infrastructure base around sources of rich resources and in countries that import or export global energy.